Interpretable and Steerable Concept Bottleneck Sparse Autoencoders: Related Work

 \textbf{Concept Bottleneck Models.} CBMs \cite{koh2020concept,yuksekgonul2023posthoc} provide a framework for building interpretable models by constraining predictions through a human-understandable concept layer, enabling both interpretation and steering.
-This approach has been extended to label-free settings~\cite{oikarinen2023labelfree}, enhanced with vision-language guidance~\cite{yan2023learning,yang2023language,srivastava2024vlg}, applied to image generative models \cite{ismail2024concept,kulkarni2025interpretable} as well as LLMs \cite{sun2025concept}. {Our work bridges SAEs and CBMs into our novel CB-SAE, combining the expressiveness of overcomplete feature decomposition with user-specified concepts, steerability, and interpretability of concept-guided learning.
+This approach has been extended to label-free settings~\cite{oikarinen2023labelfree}, enhanced with vision-language guidance~\cite{yan2023learning,yang2023language,srivastava2024vlg}, applied to image generative models \cite{ismail2024concept,kulkarni2025interpretable} as well as LLMs \cite{sun2025concept}.
+DN-CBM \cite{rao2024discover} used an SAE encoder as a concept bottleneck layer, and trained a linear layer to classify using the SAE concepts.
+However, their approach is limited to image classification and susceptible to SAE limitations highlighted in our work.
 A concurrent work, AlignSAE \cite{yang2025alignsae}, independently devised a similar approach to introduce supervised concepts in SAEs.
 They attempt to disentangle the supervised concepts from the unsupervised SAE neurons with an orthogonality loss, while our approach explicitly prunes the low utility SAE neurons and only introduces the supervised concepts absent from the retained SAE neurons.
-Further, AlignSAE focuses on text-based LLM SAEs while we focus on vision SAEs for multimodal LLMs and image-to-image generative models. }
+Further, AlignSAE focuses on text-based LLM SAEs while we focus on vision SAEs for multimodal LLMs and image-to-image generative models.
+Our work bridges SAEs and CBMs into our novel CB-SAE, combining the expressiveness of overcomplete feature decomposition with user-specified concepts, steerability, and interpretability of concept-guided learning.